 The R&CBC have given us their total support for the Zetland conservation project but we need help from volunteers, sponsors, funders and the general public by way of supporting our fundraising events.

-The Zetland was originally purchased by the Redcar people, for the use of the Redcar people, She remains today a peoples boat and is still the pride and joy of the Redcar folk.
+The Zetland was originally purchased by the Redcar people, for the use of the Redcar people, She remains today, very much a peoples boat and is still the pride and joy of the Redcar folk.